ghorsey/OpenGraph-Net/README.md

     OpenGraph graph = OpenGraph.ParseUrl("http://www.amazon.com/Spaced-Complete-Simon-Pegg/dp/B0019MFY3Q");

-You can access each open graph value by passing in arguments to the results.
+You can access each open graph value by passing in value key to the open graph dictionary.
 For example:
 `graph["Description"]` will return the description.

 The required Open Graph properties are available view properties on the OpenGraph object as a convenience.